Intellectual Property Training and Consultancy

 Some of our most frequently asked questions:

-Do I need any previous training or experience of intellectual property (IP) to take any of the courses?
+Do I need previous training or experience of intellectual property to take any of the courses?

-If you have no previous training or experience at all in IP, we would recommend that you take our “IP Essentials for Start Ups and SMEs” course first.
-However, some of our other courses have a basic, introductory session to bring everyone to the required level of understanding required for that course.
+Our courses are designed for non-IP specialists, those who have little or no training or background in intellectual property.
+As such, the courses have a basic, introductory session to bring everyone to the required level of understanding required for that course.

 Do the courses cover all forms of intellectual property and associated rights (e.g. trade marks, designs, copyright, utility models, trade secrets, know how, patents)?